Discover Missoula, the Bison Range and Glacier National Park on an epic three-day scenic tour of rugged Western Montana.

 Wake up in Missoula and enjoy breakfast at your hotel or check out a local’s favorite hot spot.
 Then head north for about 55 miles to explore the Bison Range—an 18,500-acre national wildlife refuge on the Flathead Indian Reservation.
 Established to for the conservation of the American bison the Range offers views of the Mission Mountains and ample chances to see bison, elk, pronghorn, deer, and bear.

-Continue your scenic drive along the eastern side of Flathead Lake—the largest freshwater lake west of the Mississippi.
+Continue your scenic tour through Western Montana along the eastern side of Flathead Lake—the largest freshwater lake west of the Mississippi.
 Grab lunch in the picturesque, lakefront community of Bigfork and spend the afternoon shopping at world-class art galleries and numerous shops and boutiques.
 Check into your hotel, resort lodge, or motel.
 Bigfork caters to every taste and budget.
 This evening, take in a Broadway-caliber performance at the Bigfork Summer Playhouse.

 OPTION: After shopping and having dinner in Bigfork travel to nearby Kalispell or Columbia Falls.
 Enjoying an evening sunset cruise with spectacular views on Flathead Lake aboard a Far West Boat Tour before checking into your accommodations for a good night’s rest.

 Wake up in Bigfork, Kalispell or Columbia Falls and enjoy breakfast in one of these three charming towns before heading to Glacier National Park for an interpretive full day tour with Sun Tours, or Red Bus Tours on the spectacular Going-to-the-Sun Road.
-The park boasts 1 million acres of stunning peaks, vast valleys, hidden alpine lakes, and more than 200 waterfalls.
+The park boasts 1 million acres of stunning peaks, vast valleys, hidden alpine lakes, and more than 200 waterfalls for an exceptional scenic tour.
 On the east side of the park, include a stop at St. Mary Lake.
 Take a historic boat ride for incredible views from the second largest lake in Glacier National Park.
 See a variety of wildlife and the iconic Wild Goose Island, often featured on magazine covers and post cards.